Valentine Table Decorations in the Carriage House

 Platemats

 For this table, I used red beaded chargers that I had just used for Christmas and added a pink platemat that I made on my Cricut machine.
-I shared how to make the platemats and you can click here in case you missed that DIY!
-Lastly, I added my Rae Dunn heart-shaped plates and I love the look it created!
+I shared how to make the platemats, and you can click here if you missed that DIY!

 If you are confused and have never heard of a platemat don’t worry.
-I totally made up the name!
+I made up the name!

-If you are enjoying my blog, you can sign up to receive my blog updates here. .
+If you enjoy my blog, you can sign up to receive my updates here.

 Arrangements Made From Grocery Store Flowers